MR-Addict/SmartLED/README.md

 In this projects , I use a 16X16 LED matrix to find more possibilities on WS2812 LED.

+Not only access through WIFI , but also display Text and Sprite based on my previous projects.

 ## 2. Preparations

 ### 2.1 Libraries: